adeshsingh5505/task_1-a-/README.md

 - 📴 No internet connection required
 - ⚡ Lightweight and fast inference
-- 🛠️ Easy to adapt to other document styles
+- 🛠️ Easy to adapt to other document styles and work on multilingual documents
 - 📄 Output in clean JSON format for downstream use